alexandergrib/studiuos-love/README.md

 Poetry page is decorated with an open book image.
 Poetry is displayed in carousel.
 Each element contains a name, written by and text.
 Some elements also contain pop-up text with copyright information.

 Top ten page is divided into three sections - romantic movies, places and quotes.
-Each element is numbered and text is enlarged for easier readability on mouse hover.
+Each element is numbered and placed into a colour matching carousel.

 Gift ideas page contains large red rose image.
 Ideas are again separated into sections and decorated with pictures.